 The possibilities are endless, and pulling off new and inventive tether stunts are truly rewarding – much more than simply using many of the guns, rocket launchers, grenade launchers and shoulder-mounted nukes the game has to offer (and those are fun too, so that says a lot).
 The grappling hook truly feels like a superpower in this game – almost like if you’re using the Force to pull objects into each other.

-Unfortunately, you don’t always have the time to really think and plan your grappling to pull off awesome stuff, because if you stand still (by which I mean “move with less than 50 km/h”) too much in a firefight, the numerous and constantly-replenishing enemies will surely get you.
+Unfortunately, you don’t always have the time to really think and plan your grappling to pull off awesome stuff, because if you stand still (by which I mean “move at less than 50 km/h”) too much in a firefight, the numerous and constantly-replenishing enemies will surely get you.
 I’d like for the game to hold back the number of enemies and reinforcements a bit, in order to allow you to experiment more with new ways to combine the grappling hook with all the explosives present in military bases.
 In this manner, Just Cause 3 is like a sandbox with those annoying bullies who constantly show up to knock down your unfinished castle.

 You do get as many chances as you like, though: After completing the story, you enter a “sandbox mode” where you can re-oppress settlements in order to